grafana/grafana-bench/docs/bench_test.md

 ### Options inherited from parent commands

 ```
       --env string         path to a file with the environment variables.
                            If none is specified and a .env files exists in the work directory, it will be used
+      --log-level string   set the log level ('ERROR', 'WARN', 'INFO', 'DEBUG').
+                            overridden by the BENCH_LOG_LEVEL environment variable (default "ERROR")
 ```

 ### SEE ALSO